Irwin Suall: Career

 He died of emphysema in August 1998.

 Personal life

-While attending Oxford Suall met and married fellow student Sarah [Sally] Mountain in 1949.
-For a time she was an assistant to the director of SANE, the world's first nuclear disarmament organization.
-She died in 1969, but they had a son together, Mark, a New York City musician.
+While attending Oxford, Suall met and married fellow student Sarah [Sally] Mountain in 1949.
+For a time, Mountain was an assistant to the director of SANE, the world's first nuclear disarmament organization.
+Mountain died in 1969; however, they had a son together, Mark, a New York City musician.
 Suall's brother Bert and sister-in-law Joan were also active in the Socialist Party and the SDUSA.